gerazo/eltelive/README.md

  3. Edit configuration under `deploy/config`
  4. Run `./eltelive.sh` again to deploy and start
  5. Point your browser to `https://localhost`
+ 6. Enter lecturer section, generate publishing link and use OBSStudio for broadcasting (or for development purposes, broadcast from command line: `ffmpeg -ss 1:00 -re -i video.H264.AAC.mp4 -c:v copy -c:a copy -f flv -rtmp_swfurl '%publishtoken' rtmp://localhost:1935/publish/streamkey`)
+ 7. Use `https://localhost` for viewing live
- 6. See your data and logs under `deploy` folder
+ 8. See your data and logs under `deploy` folder
+ 9. Run `./clean-project.sh` to clean built stuff but leave data and logs